April 23, 2013

 MT.
 PLEASANT - The College of Charleston (22-18) scored five runs in the second and five in the seventh to pull away for a 14-2 victory over Coastal Carolina (25-16) Tuesday night at Patriot Point.

-The Cougars broke the game open with five runs in the third, hitting three doubles in the inning.
+The Cougars broke the game open with five runs in the second, hitting three doubles in the inning.
 With one out, Carl Wise walked and moved to third on Cody Martin's double.
 Ryan Welke followed with an RBI single and Morgan Phillips delivered an RBI double.
 Blake Butler, who was 4-for-5 with four RBI, hit the Cougars' third double of the inning, driving in two.
 Matt Heidt capped the scoring with a two-out, RBI single

 Charelston added a run in the fourth and two in the fourth to take an 8-0 lead.
 In the fourth, Devon Reed reached on a fielder's choice and scored on Heidt's RBI double.
 In the fourth, After singles by Welke and Phillips, Butler hit an two-run single for an 8-0 lead.

 Coastal stopped the Cougars' run in the sixth.
 With two outs, Jacob May singled.
 He stole second and scored on Will Remillard's single.
 Colin Hering followed with a single to put runners on the corners.
 Justin Creel plated Remillard with a single, once again putting runners on the corners.